rancher/webhook/docs.md

 ### Validation Checks

-Note: all checks are bypassed if the GlobalRoleBinding is being deleted
+Note: all checks are bypassed if the GlobalRoleBinding is being deleted.

 #### Escalation Prevention